saturncloud/saturn-cloud-examples/taxi_demo/README.md

 ### Environment / Images

-These examples should work with Saturn's default images, but you can also [build an image yourself](https://www.saturncloud.io/docs/getting-started/setup/customizing-environments/) using the requirement files provided.
+This example will work with images that are included with Saturn, but you can also [build an image yourself](https://www.saturncloud.io/docs/getting-started/setup/customizing-environments/) using the conda environment files provided:

+- `environment.yml`: Use this for ETL notebooks, most ML, and dashboard
-The `environment.yml` and `gpu_environment.yml` files contain the the conda environments for CPU and GPU environments.
-ML tasks that utilize RAPIDS require the GPU environment.
+- `gpu_environment.yml`: Use this for ML tasks that utilize RAPIDS and GPU machines

+**TBD**: include pre-built image names here for reference

 ### Setup Jupyter workspace